• Thermal Management of Electronic Assemblies and Enclosures

 chip Junction Temperature

-Commercial Tools for thermal simulation
+Commercial Tools for PCB Design and thermal simulations

 • ANSYS ICEPAK: A customized GUI for pre- and post-processing but uses FLUENT as solver.